ibm-messaging/mq-dev-patterns/reactjs/README.md

 ## Application Basics

 The application consists of a reactjs component `components\MQApp` that is added to a static web page via `index.js` and `App.js`.
 The component `MQApp`, after configuration, continously polls a web server for messages and displays the last 3 it found.
-The component makes use of the `serverless/codeengine` found in this repository, as the web server it polls.
+The component makes use of the `serverless/codeengine` app found in this repository, as the web server it polls.

 ## Available Scripts